Janglee123/eplee/README.md

 - Easy Navigation
   - Table of content
   - Slider
-  - Use swip, wheel, arrow key or mouse to flip page
+  - Use swipe, wheel, arrow key or mouse to flip page
 - Bookmark
 - Highlights
 - In Book search